iov-one/starnamed/scripts/genesis/README.md

 # Add A Node To iov-mainnet-ibc

+Execute the following commands to light-up a node for **iov-mainnet-ibc**.

 ```sh
 sudo su -c bash # make life easier for the next ~100 lines